 To act with responsibility in regards to power sounds like a good plan, but what does it mean?
 The following is a quiz that helps you guess at whether power imbalances may be at play in a potential relationship.
 Following that, I provide recommendations and then a list of possible actions that can help minimize the risk that power imbalances will lead to abuse.
-There is also space provided for your own thoughts so that the quiz becomes a platform that generates introspection and new ideas.
+There is also space provided for your own thoughts so that the quiz becomes a platform that generates introspection.

 The Quiz: Is there a power imbalance?

 Is there a person you are considering entering a relationship with?
 If so then ask yourself the following questions and rate the level of possible power imbalance issues on a scale of 0 – 10.

 - 0 means you guess the situation does not at all affect consent processes.